chrisdane/rfesom/README.md

 ```

 # Modify the runscript
-Different postprocessing options are available, see namelist.config.r:
+Different postprocessing options for different variables (see appendix here and `namelist.var.r`) are available, see `namelist.config.r`:
 todo: insert table

 Using this tool with your own modified runscript works best if